What Is It

 Ken contrasts this central tenet of pragmatism to past philosophies which present fundamental framework truths that can be known for sure and can then be used to predict later experience.
 John McDermott discusses the history of pragmatism and how it can be explained as a continuation of Kant.
 Ken wonders what the difference between empiricism and pragmatism amounts to, and McDermott describes James and Dewey's response to empiricist arguments.

 Ken brings up the relationship between truth and reality and whether or not the disconnect between this relationship in pragmatism makes it difficult to adopt.
 Aren't some things just true?
 Aren't there some things that are true but not useful?
 John McDermott and John Perry discuss these problems and callers weigh in on their interpretations of pragmatism, the relationship of absolutes and universals, as well as critical comments about the usefulness of a theory which considers only usefulness.

-- Roving Philosophical Reporter (Seek to 4:46): The Roving Philosophical Reporter discusses the difference between pragmatism in China and the United States, asks Americans to define the pragmatism they are known for worldwide.
+- Roving Philosophical Report (Seek to 4:46): Lin Gu investigates the difference between pragmatism in China and the United States, asking Americans to define the pragmatism they are known for worldwide.

-- Ian Schoales the 60-second Philosopher (Seek to 49:30): Ian Schoales speeds through the origins of pragmatism and its misapprehension throughout American history.
+- Sixty-Second Philosopher (Seek to 49:30): Ian Shoales speeds through the origins of pragmatism and its misapprehension throughout American history.